Ericsson/codechecker/docs/analyzer/user_guide.md

   Guidelines are labels themselves, and can be used as a label:
   '-e guideline:<value>', e.g. '-e guideline:sei-cert'.

+  Note: The 'guideline' label is mandatory when there is ambiguity between the name of a guideline and a checker prefix group or a checker profile.
+This prevents conflicts and ensures the correct checkers are applied.

   Batch enabling/disabling checkers
   ------------------------------------------------